Search Facebook Twitter Bars

 Determine your Flood Zone

 Due to the fact that much of the land in Gretna is low, your property may be in a Special Flood Hazard Area as determined by FEMA through the use of Flood Insurance Rate Maps.
-Maps that show flood hazard areas are on file in the Building Department at Gretna City Hall or your local library.
+This flood risk information is available in the Jefferson Parish Geoportal.
+Maps that show flood hazard areas are also on file in the Building Department at Gretna City Hall or your local library.

 Understand your Flood Zone